Avanade/Beef/tools/Beef.CodeGen.Core/README.md

   -cv|--connection-varname  Database connection string environment variable name.
   -enc|--expect-no-changes  Indicates to expect _no_ changes in the artefact output (e.g. error within build pipeline).
   -sim|--simulation         Indicates whether the code-generation is a simulation (i.e. does not create/update any artefacts).

+Extended commands and argument(s): clean   Cleans (removes) all related directories named 'Generated'.
+          - Use --param exclude=name[,name] to exclude named directory(s) from the clean.

+  count   Counts and reports the number of files and lines (All and Generated) within all related directories.
+          - Use --param exclude=name[,name] to exclude named directory(s) from the count.
 ```

 <br/>